How To Use

 An Explanation of Our Terms

 Organic Farms rely on ecologically sustainable farming practices.
-They do not use synthetic fertilizers, pesticides or genetically modified organisms and animals are treated humanely.
+They do not use synthetic fertilizers,? pesticides or genetically modified organisms and animals are treated humanely.
 When organic food is processed, chemical preservatives or synthetic additives are not used.
 These farms are inspected and certified by a third party.

 Natural Farms may use many of the same practices as an organic farm but they are not certified by a third party.
 Interested consumers must ask the farmer directly about standard practices.
 Consumers looking for fruits or vegetables can ask if pesticides, herbicides or synthetic fertilizers are being used.
 If you’re looking for animal products, ask about the type of feed being used and if the animals are pastured or confined.